vickyajmera120/spring-rest-docs/readme.md

 [![Ahmedabad Java Meetup](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSCUuuCj6gMJ51kXwg0YYaPf_Uq7weOFftbymbzrSua5WrDbynGAA)]()

-This is a simple demo app to show how test driven documentation works with spring REST docs.
-In this app user can tweet and add a commnet on a tweet.
+This is a sample app to show how test driven documentation works with spring REST docs.
+In this app user can tweet and add a comment on a tweet.

 The dependency added to support REST documentation:
 ```xml